Demographics of the Soviet Union: Interwar period, 1924 to 1939

 An estimated 800,000 to 1,200,000 people died during the purges of the 1930s.

 World War Two, 1939–1945

 According to the Russian Academy of Sciences the Soviet Union suffered 26.6 million deaths (1941–1945) during World War II, including an increase in infant mortality of 1.3 million.
 Total war-loss figures include territories annexed by the Soviet Union in 1939–1945.
 At this time, the population pyramid was starting to look more triangular.

-To counter the population loses, the Soviet government started to push pro natalist policies, such as a Childless tax and an award for mothers called the Mother Heroine.
+To counter the population losses, the Soviet government started to push natalist policies, such as a tax on childlessness and an award for mothers called the Mother Heroine.

 Rejuvenation of the population, 1946–1960s

 After the Second World War, the population of the Soviet Union began to gradually recover to pre-war levels.
 By 1959 there were a registered 209,035,000 people, over the 1941 population count of 196,716,000.
 In 1958–59, Soviet fertility stood at around 2.8 children per woman.